 I’ve heard of a thesis vs. non-thesis option for an MS degree.
-Is this program a thesis or non-thesis program?
+Is the Project Track Master’s program a thesis or non-thesis program?

-A thesis provides students with an opportunity to “cut their teeth” on important, challenging, but ill-defined problems.
-These are tremendous learning opportunities and a “thesis experience” is highly valued by industry.
-In this program, the ambitious, yearlong, team design project (within the Ideas to Innovation course sequence) serves a comparable role to that of a thesis.
-Although it is not technically a thesis, each student’s written report of their contribution is roughly equivalent to a Master’s thesis.
+A thesis provides students with an opportunity to “cut their teeth” on important, challenging, open-ended research problems.
+These are tremendous learning opportunities, and a “thesis experience” is highly valued by industry.
+In the Project Track program, the ambitious, yearlong, team design project (within the Ideas to Innovation course sequence) serves a comparable role to that of a thesis.
+Although it is not technically a thesis, the project is comparable to a MS thesis in terms of providing an extensive opportunity to apply technical concepts.

-How does the Industry-Oriented Master's Program differ from the traditional thesis or non-thesis MS program?
+How does the Project Track Master's program differ from the traditional thesis or non-thesis MS program?

-The Industry-Oriented Master's Program is designed to prepare students for careers in industry.
-The major difference is the yearlong design project during which student teams take projects from start to finish while learning the success skills needed to turn ideas into products and businesses.
+The Project Track Master's program is designed to prepare students for careers in industry.
+The major difference is the yearlong design project during in which student teams take projects from start to finish while learning the success skills needed to turn ideas into products and businesses.
 Compared to a coursework-only MS program, the Project Track provides an opportunity to develop a significant component of a student’s technical portfolio (i.e., the year-long project).
-A second difference is that students in the Industry-Oriented Master's Program acquire more technical breadth than is possible in the traditional program.
-This is done through a unique suite of one-credit courses can be utilized to build this breadth while balancing course loads in various terms.
-A third difference is the close interaction with partners in industry that occurs in the Industry-Oriented Master's Program.
+A second difference is that students in the Project Track Master's program acquire more technical breadth than is possible in the traditional program.
+A unique suite of one-credit courses can be utilized to build this breadth while balancing course loads in various terms.
+A third difference is the close interaction with partners in industry that occurs in the Project Track Master's program.

-Is the diploma/degree given for the Industry-Oriented Master's different from the regular MS ECE program?
+Is the diploma/degree given for the Project Track Master's different from the regular MS ECE program?

-No. Students who graduate from the Industry-Oriented Master's Program will receive the exact same diploma/degree that all Masters students in ECE receive - the MSECE degree.
-The Industry-Oriented Master's Program is a specific concentration within the regular ECE Masters program with several curricular innovations such as a suite of unique “breadth at the edges” 1-credit courses, a yearlong project with professional skills integrated, etc.
+No. Students who graduate from the Project Track Master's program will receive the exact same diploma/degree that all master’s students in ECE receive - the MSECE degree.
+The Project Track Master's program is a specific concentration within the regular ECE Master’s program with several curricular innovations, such as a suite of unique “breadth at the edges” one-credit courses, a yearlong project with professional skills integrated, etc.

 The traditional MS program typically takes about two years to complete.
-How can students complete the Industry-Oriented Master's Program in only one year?
+How can students complete the Project Track Master's program in a shorter period of time?

 Both programs require 30 credits.
 Students in the traditional MS program are typically half-time students.
-The Industry-Oriented Master's Program is an ambitious program for students who are able to devote a full-time effort.
-Note that the program is a 12 month program – two semesters plus the summer.
+The Project Track Master's program is an ambitious program for students who are able to devote a full-time effort.
+Note that the accelerated program is a 12-month program – two semesters plus the summer.
 The suite of one-credit courses can be used to balance the course loads in various semesters, and online courses can be utilized to accumulate additional credits (e.g., in advance of coming to campus).
 It is also possible for students to transfer up to six graduate credits from other universities, provided that those courses have not been used to satisfy requirements for other degrees.

 Can I start in the Spring semester?

 All admissions will be for the Fall semester.
 A student may, however, request to defer admission to Spring semester due to logistical delays in coming to campus or in order to complete some coursework during the first fall semester in residence.
-Students should be aware that the yearlong design project which only begins in the Fall, and then runs through Spring and Summer, so a Spring semester start date will require additional semesters (beyond 1 calendar year) in the program.
+Students should be aware that the yearlong design project course (Ideas to innovation) only begins in the Fall and then runs through Spring and Summer, so a Spring semester start date will require additional semesters (beyond 1 calendar year) in the program.

-Can I begin in the traditional ECE MS program and transfer into the Industry-Oriented Master's Program in the second year.
+Can I begin in the traditional ECE MS program and transfer into the Project Track Master's program the second year.

-Except in the circumstances described above for thesis track students, transfer from the traditional MS program into the Industry-Oriented Master's Program.
-However, students in the traditional MS program may apply for admission to the Industry-Oriented Master's Program and, if admitted, all coursework credits acquired in the traditional program will count towards the Industry-Oriented Master's Program.
+Except in the circumstances described above for thesis track students, transfer from the thesis track or coursework-only MS program into the Project Track Master's program is not automatic.
+However, students in the other tracks may apply for admission to the Project Track Master's program and, if admitted, all coursework credits acquired while in the other tracks will count towards the Project Track Master's program.

-I am unsure as to whether I will be pursing a career in industry or go on for a Ph.D.
+I am unsure as to whether I will be pursuing a career in industry or go on for a Ph.D.
 Is this the program for me?

-While the Industry-Oriented Master's Program is designed to prepare students for careers in industry, we also believe that it is superb preparation for Ph.D. studies.
+While the Project Track Master's program is designed to prepare students for careers in industry, we also believe that it is superb preparation for Ph.D. studies.

-Students in the Industry-Oriented Master's Program are not eligible to receive financial support (e.g., teaching assistantships and research assistantships) whereas the regular Masters program allows students to receive such financial assistance.
-Does it still make financial sense for a student to enroll in the Industry-Oriented Master's Program?
+Students in the Project Track Master's program are not eligible to receive financial support (e.g., teaching assistantships and research assistantships) whereas the regular Master’s program allows students to receive such financial assistance.
+Does it still make financial sense for a student to enroll in the Project Track Master's program?

-The average time to graduation in the regular Masters program is over two years, whereas the Industry-Oriented Master's Program is designed to be completed in one calendar year.
-This means that by the time students in the regular Masters program graduate, students who joined the Industry-Oriented Master's Program would have been out in industry working for a year.
+The average time to graduation in the regular Master’s program is over two years, whereas the Project Track Master's program is designed to be completed in one calendar year.
+This means that by the time students in the regular Master’s program graduate, students who joined the Project Track Master's program would have been out in industry working for a year.
 According to 2017 data collected from graduating Purdue University students, the average starting salary for new MSECE graduates was $95,082.
-Compared to this income for one year, the tuition for one year of the Industry-Oriented Master's Program is $37,116.50 for non-residents and $13,614.00 for residents.
-As is evident from the above data, Industry-Oriented Master's students are likely to come out ahead financially overall, due to the decreased graduation time.
+Compared to this income for one year, the tuition for one year of the Project Track Master's program is $37,116.50 for non-residents and $13,614.00 for residents.
+As is evident from the above data, Project Track Master's students are likely to come out ahead financially overall, due to the decreased graduation time.

 What pathways to positions in industry does this program provide?